carbonplan/research/articles/offsets-db-explainer/methods.md

 If you have any questions, suggestions, or see something that needs fixing, please send us an email at [hello@carbonplan.org](mailto:hello@carbonplan.org) or [open an issue on GitHub](https://github.com/carbonplan/offsets-db-data/issues).

+## Update — Apr 23 2025

+We expanded OffsetsDB to include project types and standardized information about the users retiring offset credits.
+Project types represent further subdivisions of the project categories described above.
+For example, you can now divide projects within the Forest category into separate groups, like afforestation and improved forest management.
+Project types in OffsetsDB derive from the [open source](https://creativecommons.org/licenses/by/4.0/) project type data produced by the [Berkeley Carbon Trading Project](https://gspp.berkeley.edu/research-and-impact/centers/cepp/projects/berkeley-carbon-trading-project).

+We used retirement beneficiary data — such as retirement accounts and notes accompanying individual retirement transactions — to identify the “retirement user” associated with retirement transactions.

+You can read more about these updates in an accompanying [blog post](https://carbonplan.org/blog/offsets-db-additions) and in the official [OffsetsDB documentation](https://offsets-db-data.readthedocs.io/en/latest/).

 ## Terms

 Associated [analysis package](https://github.com/carbonplan/offsets-db-data) and [web tool](https://github.com/carbonplan/offsets-db-web) made available under an [MIT license](https://github.com/carbonplan/offsets-db-web/blob/main/LICENSE).
 Data associated with OffsetsDB is subject to additional [terms of data access](https://offsets-db-data.readthedocs.io/en/latest/TERMS-OF-DATA-ACCESS.html).